Tamil cuisine: Regional cuisine

 Each area where Tamils have lived has developed its own distinct variant of the common dishes.
-The four divisions of ancient Tamilakam prepare their unique Tamil cuisine.
+The four divisions of ancient Tamilakam each prepare their own unique Tamil cuisine.

 Chola Nadu

 The cuisine of the Chola Nadu region specializes in several dishes such as sevai and other varieties associated with different sauces like chutney.
 The most common dishes are from Chidambaram.
 Kumbakonam is famous for its filter coffee.
 The Thanjavur region is one of the prominent producers of rice-based dishes like puliyodharai, sambar sadham, vegetable rice and podi sadham.
-Millet dishes like kutharai vali dosai are also prepared.
-Freshwater fish from the area of Thiruchirapalli are famous for their unique taste.
+Millet dishes like kutharai vali dosai are also prepared, and freshwater fish from the area of Thiruchirapalli are famous for their unique taste.

 Pandiya Nadu

-The Chettinad region and its adjoining areas such as Karaikudi are famous for its typical spicy cuisine also known as chettinad cuisine.
+The Chettinad region and its adjoining areas, such as Karaikudi, are famous for their typical spicy cuisine also known as chettinad cuisine.
 Dishes like idiyappam, uthappam, paniyaram as well as meat dishes are common in this region.
 The Madurai region has its own unique dishes such as Muttaiparotta, Paruthipal, Karidosai, Jasmine Idli, Irameen Kuzhambu and it is the place of origin of the milk dessert Jigarthanda.
-Non vegetarian dishes from Thirunelveli,Madurai and its adjoining areas are one of the most renowned among the South Indians.
+Non vegetarian dishes from Thirunelveli, Madurai and its adjoining areas are one of the most renowned among the South Indians.
 The Virudhunagar region is famous for the Coin Parotta.
 Unlike the traditional way of preparation, Coin Parotta is generally deep fried in oil and served with mutton gravy.

 Kongu Nadu

 Kongu Nadu cuisine was originally prepared in rural areas.
 Oputtu, Sandahai and Kola urundai are few among the main dishes.
-Many dishes in Kongu Nadu are coconut- and onion-based, as the region has an abundant supply of coconut, onions and groundnuts.
+Many dishes in Kongu Nadu are coconut- and onion-based as the region has an abundant supply of coconut, onions and groundnuts.
 Thengai paal jaggery, Ulundu Kali, Kachayam, Arisimparupu sadam, Kelvaragu Puttumavu, Arisi Puttumavu, Paniyaram, Kelvaragu Pakoda, Thengai barbi, Kadalai urundai, Ellu urundai and Pori urundai are among other dishes prepared by Tamil people.
 Most people living in the region usually consume mutton, chicken, freshwater fishes and quail as the region is landlocked.
 Arisimparupu sadam is a unique dish.
 Most common oils are sesame and groundnut oil.
 Coconut oil is used for main cooking and as well as seasoning in certain Kongu Nadu dishes.